kosame-orm/kosame/README.md

 * Support for other database management systems.
 Currently, only PostgreSQL (using [`tokio_postgres`](https://docs.rs/tokio-postgres/latest/tokio_postgres/)) is supported.
 * CLI for generating database migrations based on changes in the Kosame schema.
 * CLI for generating a Kosame schema by introspecting a database.
-* Formatter for table, query and statement macros
+* Formatter for table, query and statement macros.
 * Support for more SQL expression syntax.
 * Alternative query runners, similar to the [`relationLoadStrategy` that Prisma offers](https://www.prisma.io/blog/prisma-orm-now-lets-you-choose-the-best-join-strategy-preview).
 * Type inference for bind parameters.